 ABCya! is a free educational games website that's organized by grade level and subject area.
 With a bit of help from adults, it's easy for kids to access tons of games.
-Choose a grade level from pre-K to fifth grade, then choose a subject: Letters, Numbers, Holiday, Strategy, or Skills.
+Choose a grade level from pre-K to sixth grade, and then choose a subject: Letters, Numbers, Holiday, Strategy, or Skills.
 Next, click on a game that looks fun and read the instructions.
-Teachers might have to help out here -- some instructions are complicated.
-Some games include difficulty levels, so kids might have to choose their grade levels again.
+Teachers might have to help out here: Some instructions are complicated.
+And games include difficulty levels, so kids might have to choose their grade level again.
 Also, a few games are multiplayer, so kids will need to create usernames to play.
 A passcode can be set so only kids in the same class or friends with the passcode can access the same game.
 A videos section includes how-to videos for a variety of arts and crafts projects.